mr-philpott/rv-website/README.md

 - Ethan: Worked on Home and Services page, both somewhat finsihed.
 Still need to work some more on them to make them look **perfect**.
 - Alisson: worked on footer and gallery

+## Day 3

+- Ethan:
+- Alisson: finished contacts and footer. added almost all triangles. trying best with gallery